 - Your hair will feel silky and healthy

-- Keratin treatments are expensive—most start at $250 and go up from there
+- Keratin treatments are expensive—most start at $250

 - There are keratin horror stories out there so use this article in conjunction with your own research to do your due diligence.
 This is not the time to use an inexperienced stylist or try to get a discount.
 If there is a mistake, you will be stuck with it for a long time.